straz/artificialtrust/_articles/assholes.md

 ### So what

 Cancer and assholes have a lot in common, and not just metaphorically.
-They are resiliant because they rely on artificial trust, the manipulation of mechanisms that normally are supposed to protect us from them.
+They are resilient because they rely on artificial trust, the manipulation of mechanisms that normally are supposed to protect us from them.

   * they are hard to fight because they're insiders, not invaders